Ash-Kulkarni/pyddb/docs/pyddb.md

 # DDB API Client for Python

-Full documentation of the pyddb-client-python package, which simplifies access to the DDB API using Python.
+Full documentation of the `pyddb` python package, which simplifies access to the DDB API using Python.

 I'll be packaging this correctly in the following weeks.